Data-Driven Batch Localization and SLAM Using Koopman Linearization: Constrained Koopman Linearization (CKL)

+where $\mbs{\lambda}$ is the Lagrange multiplier.
+Given the Lagrangian, we can solve for the SQP's optimal update, $(\delta\mbs{q},\delta\mbs{\lambda})$.
+The solution process involves similar matrix structures as the unconstrained problem in~\eqref{eq:unconstr-prob}.
+See Appendix~\ref{sec:sqp-formulation} for more details on the SQP formulation for CKL-SLAM.
+We then update the operating point of the primal variable and the multiplier as

-We can now solve for $(\delta\mbs{q}, \delta\mbs{\lambda})$ and iterate to convergence, yielding $(\mbs{q}^*, \mbs{\lambda}^*)$.
-We then recover the mean estimates in the original space, $\hat{\mbs{\zeta}}$, by picking off the top blocks of the lifted estimates in $\mbs{q}^*$.
-Although the linear system in~\eqref{eq:sqp} is quite large, it can be solved in the same time complexity as the unconstrained problem: $\mathcal{O}(N^3(V^3 + V^2 K))$ when we have more timesteps than landmarks, or $\mathcal{O}(N^3(K^3 + K^2 V))$ when we have more landmarks than timesteps.
-See Appendix~\ref{sec:solve-sqp-lin-time} for details on this procedure, where the nullspace method~\cite{nocedal} allows us to efficiently exploit the SLAM arrowhead structure in $\mbs{F}$ and the block-diagonal structure in $\mbs{S}$.
+with an appropriate step size $\alpha$.
+With~\eqref{eq:constr-prob} containing the same $J(\mbs{q})$ as~\eqref{eq:unconstr-prob} and a blockwise structure on $\mbs{h}(\mbs{q})$, we can extend the sparsity exploitation process of UKL-SLAM to CKL-SLAM.
+See Appendix~\ref{sec:solve-sqp-lin-time} for details.
+With this, the optimal updates can be solved in the same time complexity as the unconstrained problem: $\mathcal{O}(N^3(V^3 + V^2 K))$ when we have more timesteps than landmarks, or $\mathcal{O}(N^3(K^3 + K^2 V))$ when we have more landmarks than timesteps.